Edmir-Demaj/HopeForCancer/README.md

 # Features Left to Implement

 * API to convert uploaded images to webp format before making public.
-* Create User page to view user posts or comments.
+* Create User page to view user posts or comments all in one page.
 * Signin with social accounts.
 * Filter function in Blog page so user can filter posts they want to see.
 * Create automated test during development stage.